At a Glance

 ✨Tip Number 1

 Familiarise yourself with the routes and areas you'll be driving in.
-Knowing the central belt of Scotland well can give you an edge, as it shows your commitment and readiness to hit the ground running.
+Knowing the central belt of Scotland well can give you an edge during interviews, as it shows your commitment and readiness for the role.

 ✨Tip Number 2